 We are focused on improving and enhancing the health of our community — but we cannot do it alone.
-Hospital community partnerships allow us to collaborate with other organizations to better serve the needs of those in the area.
+Hospital community collaborations allow us to work with other organizations to better serve the needs of those in the area.

 Here are some of the ways we’re partnering with the community to promote better health and wellness: